-• IFRS 16 - Leases was issued in January 2016.
+- IFRS 16 Leases was issued in January 2016.
 Subject to the FReM, HCPC will first be required to apply it in the 2019-20 financial statements, although earlier adoption may be permitted.
 IFRS 16 will require the recognition of all leases on balance sheet, including leases for rented office space.
 A lease liability and the related right of use asset will be recognised at the present value of the lease payments payable over the lease term.
-This will be a change of accounting treatment with a material impact on HCPC's financial statements when it is adopted in due course.
+This will be a change of accounting treatment with a material impact on HCPC's financial statements when it is adopted in due course. - IFRS 9 Financial Instruments was issued in July 2014 and has a mandatory effective date of 1 January 2018.
+Subject to the FReM, HCPC will be required to apply it in the 2018-19 financial statements.
+Given the relatively simple nature of HCPC's financial instruments (being payables, receivables and short term deposits), no significant change is expected to the accounting presentation of the financial statements, although we will report our financial instruments under the new classifications.